The ‘Tongabezi Handshake’ Community Projects

 But this is not enough!
 We can (and should) always do more.

-The Tongabezi staff have come up with an incredible plan, with the sort of ‘outside of the box thinking’ that leads to so many little surprises when you stay with us.
+The Tongabezi staff have come up with an incredible community development plan, with the sort of ‘outside of the box thinking’ that leads to so many little surprises when you stay with us.
 The Tongabezi Team needs to work, and our communities need food, empowerment, conservation, and support.
 So our Tongabezi Team are going to do the work that needs doing in their neighborhoods…

 Welcome to: The Tongabezi Handshake Projects